dzcpy/transliteration/README.md

 ### 2.1.0

-* Added `transliterate` as global variable for browser builds.
+* Add `transliterate` as a global variable for browser builds.
 Keep `transl` for backward compatibility.

 ### 2.0.0